Richardinho/cms/stories/7-authorised-access.md

-# 7. As an adminstrator I want to prevent unauthorised access to the app and to the API
+# 7. As an administrator,  I want to prevent unauthorised access to the app and to the API

 Unauthorised users should not be able to access any part of the CMS, apart from the login page.
 Unauthorised users should not be able to access the API